munificent/craftinginterpreters/book/garbage-collection.md

 single algorithm, we have a lot of control over *how frequently* the collector runs.

-Our collector is a <span name="incremental">**stop-the-world**</span> GC which means the user's program is paused until the entire garbage collection process has completed.
+Our collector is a <span name="incremental">**stop-the-world GC**</span> which means the user's program is paused until the entire garbage collection process has completed.
 If we wait a long time before we run the collector, then a large number of dead objects will accumulate.
-That leads to a very long pause while the collector runs and thus high latency.
+That leads to a very long pause while the collector runs, and thus high latency.
 So, clearly, we want to run the collector really frequently.

 <aside name="incremental">